oasysgames/oasys-docs/docs/hub-validator/1-operate-validator/1-8-faq.md

 Next Epoch Staking    : 10,000,000 OAS
 ```

-#### Web
-In the near future, you'll be able to check the amount that can be claimed on the "Claim Commission" page on the [tools-fe](https://tools-fe.oasys.games/claim-commissions).

 ---
 ### Q8.
 How can I check slashings?
-You have two options to do this: one is through the command line interface (CLI), and the other is via the web.
+You have two options to do this: one is through the web, and the other is via the command line interface (CLI).

+#### Web
+You can view the slashes in each recent 30 slots (days) on the `Check Validator` tab on the [tools-fe](https://tools-fe.oasys.games/check-validator).

 #### CLI
 You can use the [oasys-pos-cli](https://github.com/oasysgames/oasys-pos-cli) utility tool to facilitate validator tasks.
 There's a specific command that allows you to see how many times you have been slashed in each recent epoch.